4 Back-To-School Meal Prep Hacks

 This post contains affiliate links.
 That means that if you make a purchase after clicking on a link, I may earn a small commission at no extra cost from you.

-Whether you are a busy parent or student, getting into the back-to-school routine can feel stressful or overwhelming.
-New routines, figuring out daily meals and homework can all get difficult to manage.
-One way to make this transition easier is to build time-saving meal prepping skills so you can have grab-and-go healthy lunches and snacks throughout school the year.
-Take a peek below for some convenient meal prepping hacks that will keep busy bellies nourished while also helping you save time and energy during the school year.
+Whether you're a busy parent or student, getting into the back-to-school routine can feel stressful and overwhelming.
+With new routines, daily meals, and homework to manage, it can get pretty hectic.
+One way to make this transition easier is to develop time-saving meal prepping skills, so you can have grab-and-go healthy lunches and snacks ready throughout the school year.
+Check out some convenient meal prepping hacks below to keep busy bellies nourished and help you save time and energy:

 1. Plan Your Meals

-Grab a weekly meal planner like my FREE digital weekly meal planner set and jot down your menu ideas for the week.
-Choosing 1 main course option for lunch, a snack choice along with a fruit and/or veggie option can be a great way to build a balanced lunchbox.
-For example, a main course of turkey and hummus wrap, side of carrots and a dip along with a snack size bag of whole grain crackers can be a great pick.
-If you're a parent, you can get your kids involved in selecting what food options they would like to have through the week.
-Once your list is complete, you can grocery shop and start prepping your meals!
+Starting a new school week can be a breeze with a bit of meal planning.
+Grab a weekly meal planner, like my FREE digital weekly meal planner set, , and jot down your menu ideas for the week.
+Begin by selecting one main course for lunch, a snack choice, and a fruit and/or veggie option to build a balanced lunchbox.
+For instance, a turkey and hummus wrap for the main course, a side of carrots and dip, and a snack-size bag of whole grain crackers make for a well-rounded meal.

 2. Create A Weekly Snack Station

-If you have a free counter space area or shelf in the fridge, you can build a mini grab-and-go snack station.
-For example, you can place small baskets on the counter labeled fruit, snack bars and crackers.
-In your fridge, you can place yogurt, string cheese and pre-sliced veggie cups on an easily visible shelf.
-This way, if you're a parent, your kids can easily grab pack their own snacks.
-If you're a student, you can conveniently pack your snacks on-the-go.
-You can update the items every week based off of your budget and preferences.
+If you have some free counter space or a shelf in the fridge, setting up a mini grab-and-go snack station can be a game changer.
+For example, you can use small baskets on the counter labeled for fruit, snack bars, and crackers.
+In the fridge, place yogurt, string cheese, and pre-sliced veggie cups on a visible shelf.

 3. Make Ahead Freezer Sandwiches

-Save time and effort by making sandwiches ahead of time and freezing them for the week.
-Some great ones to freeze include peanut butter and jelly sandwiches, chicken salad club sandwiches and egg and cheese English muffin sandwiches.
-Once your sandwiches are prepped, add 1-2 in an airtight baggie labeled with the name of each sandwich type.
-These sandwiches can be a grab-and-go option that will thaw by lunch time.
+Save time and effort by prepping sandwiches in advance and freezing them for the week.
+Some ideal options for freezing include peanut butter and jelly sandwiches, chicken salad club sandwiches, and egg and cheese English muffin sandwiches.
+Once your sandwiches are prepped, place 1-2 in an airtight baggie, labeled with the sandwich type.
+These grab-and-go options will conveniently thaw by lunchtime

 4. Build Your Own Lunchables